EGN99/tulewapi-back-end/README.md

 The deployed application is hosted here: {URL coming soon}

 ## Setup/Installation Requirements
-    -Fork and clone the repository to your machine.
-Use git clone git@github.com:EGN99/tulewapi-back-end.git -Run bundle install to install the required gems -Run bundle exec rake db:migrate to setup the database -Run bundle exec rake db:seed to seed the database -Run bundle exec rake server to start the server -Run bundle exec rake console to start the console
+Fork and clone the repository to your machine.
+Use

+    git clone git@github.com:EGN99/tulewapi-back-end.git

+Install the required Gems by running

+    bundle install

+Setup the database by running

+    bundle exec rake db:migrate

+Seed the database with sample data by running

+    bundle exec rake db:seed

+Start the server by running

+    bundle exec rake server

 #### ERD
 ![image](https://user-images.githubusercontent.com/117892936/222237896-f639fabe-2635-4d73-a19e-839ccc3c1dff.png)